Cross Browser Javascript Code to Get/Set Caret Position in Textarea/Input

 Nice Article, much helpful.

-4. Abhay Mishra says:
+4. Abhay Mishra Avatar

 how do i get cursor position when i am using text-angular directive.Any help would be highly obliged.

-5. Susil Kumar Sethi says:
+5. Susil Kumar Sethi Avatar

 Thanks a lot.